Our Policies and Procedures

 - Services provided under a Mental Health Care Plan referral must be solely for the provision of Focused Psychological Strategies to treat the diagnosed mental health condition.
 They cannot be used for academic intervention or for occupational therapy sessions to treat coordination or writing concerns.
 Sessions cannot be used for psychometric assessments, but may be used for a mental health assessment if requested by the referring doctor.

 - The client must be present.
-Parent only sessions are not eligible for a rebate.
+Parent only sessions now are eligible for one session only, which uses up one of the 10 rebated sessions under the plan.

 - A client may be eligible for a rebate for a group treatment if the referring doctor has indicated this on the referral.
 The group must have between 6 and 10 participants and be targeted treatment for the client’s mental health condition.